-Students who meet one of the following criteria will be exempt from taking the TABE.
+Students who meet one of the following criteria will be exempt from taking the TABE:

-- A student who possesses a college degree at the associate level in applied science or higher. - A student who demonstrates readiness for public postsecondary education pursuant to S.1008.30 and applicable rules by the State Board of Education. - A student who passes a state or national industry certification or licensure exam that is identified in State Board of Education rules and aligned to the career education program in which the student is enrolled. - An adult student who is enrolled in an apprenticeship pgrogram that is registered with the Department of Education in accordance with Chapter 446. - Is exempt from meeting the required basic skills mastery level per local policy. - The total program length as indicated in the curriculum frameworks is less than 450 clock hours.
+- A student who possesses a college degree at the associate level in applied science or higher. - A student who demonstrates readiness for public post-secondary education pursuant to S.1008.30 and applicable rules by the State Board of Education. - A student who passes a state or national industry certification or licensure exam that is identified in State Board of Education rules and aligned to the career education program in which the student is enrolled. - Is exempt from meeting the required basic skills mastery level per local policy. - The total program length as indicated in the curriculum frameworks is less than 450 clock hours.